 Plume poppy is an herbaceous perennial, and its suggested growing zones are 3 to 8.
 Full sun is recommended in the North, partial shade in the South.
 Its most interesting features are its size and shape.
-A tall, slender perennial, the plant can attain the lofty stature of 8 feet or more.
-Yet it usually doesn't grow much more than 2 feet wide.
+A tall, slender perennial, the plant can attain the lofty stature of eight feet or more.
+Yet it usually doesn't grow much more than two feet wide.
 That's why growers who are drawn to statuesque plants are naturally drawn to plume poppy.
 The plant begins blooming in early July in zone 5.

 The namesake "plumes" are panicles of tiny, off-white flowers.
 While these panicles are reasonably attractive in their own right, some growers remove them to prevent seed production.
-That's because it's really all about the foliage with this perennial, despite the plant's common name.
+That's because it's all about the foliage with this perennial, despite the plant's common name.

 Why Plume Poppy Is Risky to Grow